Paul Smith

 Screenshot of the current version of the cheatsheet

-And if you're really, really like me, then when you were presented with the diff editor in your terminal upon executing one of those commands, you were frustrated and felt dumb as you mashed keys and tried to understand what you were supposed to do and how.
+And if you're really, really like me, then when you were presented with the built-in diff/merge tool in your terminal upon executing one of those commands, you were frustrated and felt dumb as you mashed keys and tried to understand what you were supposed to do and how.
 It's a spartan interface, and as far as I can tell, and I certainly tried to tell, because I queried the usual search indices and other knowledge resources, and combed the jj docs, and noted the apparent complete lack of scm-record docs, there is not much yet out there in the public to help you through editing a diff with it and ultimately amending your jj commit.
 I don't fault those involved, it's a young and maturing project, and the editor itself is a separate effort from jj, but seeing as how it is a key step in the recommended way of using jj, I needed more help.
 (Incidentally, Steve's doc linked there was the only documentation I was aware of when I trying to figure this out, so I appreciate him for providing a practical example).